- Behavioral & Social Sciences

 High school students who plan to major in community studies at UC Santa Cruz should complete courses required for UC admission.
 Prospective majors are encouraged to become involved in their own communities, for example through neighborhood, church, or school-based projects.

+This is a non-screening major.
 The community studies major easily accommodates students transferring to UCSC during the fall quarter.
 Transfer students should complete general education requirements before arriving.
-Those planning the community studies major will find it useful to obtain a background in politics, sociology, psychology, history, anthropology, or community action.
+Those planning the community studies major will find it useful to obtain a background in politics, sociology, psychology, history, anthropology, economics, health, geography, or community action.
 Transfer students interested in the major should meet with the Community Studies Program Advisor as early as possible to develop their academic plan of study incorporating topical courses and the core curriculum.

 Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST website.